Ninurta: Anzû myth

 In the Old, Middle, and Late Babylonian myth of Anzû and the Tablet of Destinies, the Anzû is a giant, monstrous bird.
 Enlil gives Anzû a position as the guardian of his sanctuary, but Anzû betrays Enlil and steals the Tablet of Destinies, a sacred clay tablet belonging to Enlil that grants him his authority, while Enlil is preparing for his bath.
 The rivers dry up and the gods are stripped of their powers.
-The gods send Adad, Gerra, and Shara to defeat the Anzû, but all of them fail.
+The gods send Adad, Girra, and Shara to defeat the Anzû, but all of them fail.
 Finally, the god Ea proposes that the gods should send Ninurta, Enlil's son.
 Ninurta confronts the Anzû and shoots it with his arrows, but the Tablet of Destinies has the power to reverse time and the Anzû uses this power to make Ninurta's arrows fall apart in midair and revert to their original components.

 Ninurta calls upon the south wind for aid, which rips the Anzû's wings off.
 The god Dagan announces Ninurta's victory in the assembly of the gods and, as a reward, Ninurta is granted a prominent seat on the council.
 Enlil sends the messenger god Birdu to request Ninurta to return the Tablet of Destinies.
 Ninurta's reply to Birdu is fragmentary, but it is possible he may initially refuse to return the Tablet.
 In the end, however, Ninurta does return the Tablet of Destinies to his father.
 This story was particularly popular among scholars of the Assyrian royal court.

 The myth of Ninurta and the Turtle, recorded in UET 6/1 2, is a fragment of what was originally a much longer literary composition.
 In it, after defeating the Anzû, Ninurta is honored by Enki in Eridu.
 Enki senses his thoughts and creates a giant turtle, which he releases behind Ninurta and which bites the hero's ankle.
 As they struggle, the turtle digs a pit with its claws, which both of them fall into.
 Enki gloats over Ninurta's defeat.
 The end of the story is missing; the last legible portion of the account is a lamentation from Ninurta's mother Ninmah, who seems to be considering finding a substitute for her son.
 According to Charles Penglase, in this account, Enki is clearly intended as the hero and his successful foiling of Ninurta's plot to seize power for himself is intended as a demonstration of Enki's supreme wisdom and cunning.